 Warfarin side effects: Watch for interactions

-If you've been prescribed warfarin (Coumadin, Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or have had blood clots.
-But you may not realize how serious warfarin side effects can be.
+If you've been prescribed warfarin (Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or previously had blood clots.
+But it's also important to remember that taking warfarin can result in serious side effects.

 When is warfarin prescribed?

-- A blood clot in or near your heart that could trigger stroke, heart attack or organ damage
+- A blood clot in or near the heart that could trigger stroke, heart attack or organ damage

-- A blood clot elsewhere in your body (venous thrombosis)
+- A blood clot elsewhere in the body (venous thrombosis)

-- A mechanical artificial heart valve that is prone to forming blood clots
+- A mechanical artificial heart valve, which increases the risk of blood clots

-- Severe bleeding, including heavier than normal menstrual bleeding
+- Severe bleeding, including heavier than usual menstrual bleeding

 - Red or brown urine